 Also known as group spirituality, this type consists of having spiritual experiences as part of the group.
 It doesn’t have to be related to religious or spiritual activities.
 You can get in touch with the Spirit when you collectively hike, exercise, or even dance!
 It’s the feeling of oneness with like-minded people that makes you feel enlightened.

-Truth be told, the differentiation itself is a human pattern of falling into an illusion of separation.
-Because by the very nature of spirituality, there should be no types.
+Truth be told, differentiation itself is a human pattern of falling into an illusion of separation.
+Because of the very nature of spirituality, there should be no types.

-As Sufism puts it, there are as many ways to God as stars in the sky.
+As Sufism puts it, there are as many ways to God as there are stars in the sky.

 Spirituality vs. Religion: What Are the Main Differences?